 - You can get the application form CMV 4 either from the enquiry counter or you can choose to download it by going online.
 You will need to submit 3 passport size photographs if you decide to get it from the counter.

-You will need to produce the following documents to be eligible for a Driving License:
+- You will need to produce the following documents to be eligible for a Driving Licence:

 - Valid learner’s licence.